Cryptocoryne wendtii

-Cryptocoryne wendtii, the Wendt's water trumpet, is a species of herb which is a popular aquarium plant which is native to Sri Lanka.
+Cryptocoryne wendtii, the Wendt's water trumpet, is a species of herbaceous plant and popular aquarium plant which is native to Sri Lanka.
 It was described by Dutch botanist Hendrik de Wit in honour of aquarium hobbyist and writer Albert Wendt.

 Distribution

 It is native to Sri Lanka and has been introduced into Florida.

 Description

 A very variable species and numerous 'forms' of variable taxonomic status have been discussed, for example "Tropica".
 The "Mi Oya" form is named after the river it is found in Sri Lanka.

 Cultivation

 An easy plant to grow and one of the most robust Cryptocoryne species, it is common and widely found in the aquarium trade.
 It is variable under different light and other environmental conditions.
 It is propagated by runners.